Skip to main content

 Important Note

-When invoking a Web Function, you must add the webfn=true parameter to the URL; otherwise, the invocation will fail.
+When invoking an HTTP cloud function, the webfn=true parameter must be added to the URL; otherwise, the invocation will fail.

-Invoking a Web Function requires carrying an access token.
-Refer to Access Token for how to obtain it.
+Invoking an HTTP cloud function requires carrying an access token.
+For how to obtain it, see: Access Token

 Best Practices